-Aiding and abetting are similar legal concepts but have slightly different meanings.
+The term “aiding” and the term “abetting” are similar legal concepts.
+But each has a slightly different meaning.
 Aiding a crime means helping someone else commit a crime.
-Abetting means to encourage or incite a criminal act, but does not necessarily entail helping or facilitating its execution.
+Abetting means to encourage or incite a criminal act.
+Although to abet does not necessarily mean that you help or facilitate its execution.

 Both aiding and abetting are crimes and forms of accomplice liability.
 A conviction usually comes with the same penalties as the underlying offense.